JasonHeoJung/MAD-Assignment-SPlanner/README.md

 ## Contributions

 * Natalie
+* UI/UX
   * Did the layout of the timetable.
 I have learned how to combined both horizontal scroll view and recycler view in one page.
 Sorted the list according to timing, added a delete swipe motion as well.

+* Database
   * Did the journal.
 Learned how to add new table in the database.
-Learned how to edit the database, and also did swipe to delete motion as well.
+Learned how to edit the database, and also did swipe to delete motion as well. **(\*New\*)**

 * Justin
   * Did the database of the whole application